- Juan F. Tellez

 What will we read/do in this course?

 Most of what we read in this course will cover civil wars and political violence as general phenomena (e.g., looking across the historical record of civil wars, why do they tend to emerge in some places but not others?).
-But we will also dig into case studies of conflicts I think are especially interesting.
-The readings will give you a foundation in theories, patterns and interesting puzzles of civil war.
+But we will also read case studies of conflicts I think are especially interesting.

 All of the readings in this class are free.
 You will be able to download them from this Dropbox folder.